sdotpeng/CodePath-Prework/README.md

     * How does the webpage store and present customized data tailored for different users?
 Many websites are not static which only show static information.
 Instead, they can show different information from different users on the same website.
 I wonder how JavaScript retrieves data from server's database and how it parses and controls the content and style to present different information.
     * I want to know how industrial level website is designed.
 Do they write CSS and HTML from scratch?
 Is there any faster way to design advanced website like Youtube?
 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
 First, I want to add more features to it.
-Specifically, I want to add "Computer picks a different pattern each time the game is played" feature because that gives more entertainment because player has to follow different patterns everytime instead of memorizing the same pattern each time they plan.
-I thought about using random but I didn't have time to learn and test random related code in JavaScript.
-I also want to add the feature of "Game button sound is more complex than a single tone (e.g. an audio file, a chord, a sequence of multiple tones)" because this also gives more entertainment.
+Specifically, I want to add the feature of "Game button sound is more complex than a single tone (e.g. an audio file, a chord, a sequence of multiple tones)" because this also gives more entertainment.
 I thought about using a list like structure containing multiple pitches as the value of different button.
 In this way, whenever a button is pressed, a list of pitches will be played.
+I also want to add the feature of timer.
+I feel like user will have more fun in playing because it increases the difficulty.
+I would definitely implement this feature if I have time.
 Second, I want to refactor my guess function because it has some duplicate codes that may be removed after more time of inspection.
 For example, ``progress++;playClueSequence();`` showed up twice in some nested conditionals.
 From my experience in Python and Java programming, I think refactoring can be made to remove duplicate and increase readability.